 Click Here for tab for Hurt

-Hurt is a very popular song by Johnny Cash, and the music video is at over 135 million views on youtube.
+Hurt is a very popular song covered by Johnny Cash, with the music video racking up over 220 million views on Youtube.
 He has one of the most recognizable and iconic voices in music.
 But it’s also one that isn’t easy to replicate.
 If you can get the tonality and the emotion down, it’s a song that’s guaranteed to blow your audience away.
-This song was also covered by Nine Inch Nails, so it’s likely to be a big hit with a wide range of audiences, even metal fans.
+The song was originally released by Nine Inch Nails, so it’s likely to be a big hit with a wide range of audiences, even metal fans.

 Let Her Go – Passenger